nutttaro/wp-taxonomy-order/README.md

 ## Frequently Asked Questions

-__How many terms support ?__
+__How many terms support it?__

-Should be max 100 terms for easy management the ordering
+Should be maxed 100 terms for easy management of the ordering

 __WooCommerce support ?__